What Does the Lord Require of You?

 Act Justly

 God was asking his chosen people to look at their own lives and remove any unjust actions or thoughts.
 He wants a commitment to help the poor and those who have been victims of injustice.
-See others as God does– deserving respect, love, and concern.
-We are all made in His image.

 Love Mercy

-Showing mercy means we don’t retaliate when harmed, we forgive freely, and we reach out to others without expecting anything in return.
-We received God’s mercy through Jesus’s sacrifice.
+The word mercy means we don’t retaliate when harmed, we forgive freely, and we reach out to others, expecting nothing in return.

-How then can we withhold mercy from someone just because we believe they do not deserve it?
+We generously received God’s mercy through Jesus’s sacrifice.
+How can we withhold mercy from someone else just because we believe they do not deserve it?

 Walk Humbly

-Living Out Micah 6:8
+Micah 6:8 Message

-Micah boiled it down to the three basics-
+Micah’s instruction boils it down to the three basics-

-He wants us to “remember to remember” all the good he has shown us.
+●He wants us to “remember to remember” all the good He has shown us.
 In doing so, we gladly and lovingly give him our whole heart in return.

 Where is your heart today?

-For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.”
-Matthew 25:35-36
+“For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.”
+Matthew 25:35-36.

 Blessings!